Python3pkg/Nappy/wiki/NumerousMetric-class.md

     m.update({ "units" : "blivets" }, overwriteAll=True)

 will also have the side effect of deleting any description and setting private to False (and possibly other side effects as defined by the server's rules for metric attribute defaults).

+If the metric has `visibility` "private" then you must have `editMetric` permission to perform an update.
+If you are relying on the read/merge/write feature of this method call you will also need `readMetric` permission.
+If you only have `editMetric` permission without `readMetric` (which is possible but bizarre) then you will have to use overwriteAll=True or else you will get a Forbidden error since you can't read the metric.
+Note that the owner of a metric always has all permissions no matter what (translation: you can ignore all this if you are just working with your own metrics).

 ### like()
 Example usage: